 If you and a team of teachers would like to use this resource together, please purchase additional licenses on the resource purchase page.

-I would greatly appreciate it if you contact me first if you have an issue with the product before leaving feedback.
+That’s right!
+Leave feedback on this product, and you will receive credits for your next purchase.
+I would greatly appreciate you contacting me first if you have an issue with the product before leaving feedback.
 I will be more than happy to accommodate you!
-Just e-mail me at firstname.lastname@example.org.
+Just e-mail me at email@example.com.